ScaledMap/LoadOut/README.md

 You could also use this with librewolf or an alternative browser.
 Some of the more privacy focused browsers don't do cookies by default.
 This would be really useful with something like librewolf.

-You could also use the webview as a browser.
-Kind of a limiting experience but you could try it.
+You can use the pywebview built in browser if you wanted.
+It'd be a Kind of a limiting experience but you could try it.
 Pywebview doesn't default to persistent cookies.
 History won't show up when you open links in the webview.
 Stumbleupon(guess its "cloudhiker now... lol lost the domain") works well in the webview.
-You can add bookmarks through the webview like you normally would in the browser.
 Works well if you want to keep stumbleupon stuff seperate from normal bookmarks.

 Good way to keep the same set up in all your browsers on any device.